ThiaudioTT/C-plus-plus-ProgrammingPrinciples/readme.md

 Like the book itself says about exercises: "We do not expect you to do them all, but feel free to try".
 We have many sources to learn, so not doing an unique exercise won't harm you at all.

+I will do only the exercises that are good for my learning process.
+The exhausting ones that don't bring anything or I already know perfectly, will be skipped.

 For more, read chapter 0.

 # About readme.md files in the chapters: